-When you take your RV out to Deception Pass, you’ll be vacationing in an area with rich history.
-Visit the Civilian Conservation Corps Interpretive Center, where you can learn about the incredible history of the park that dates back to the 1930s.
+When you take your RV out to Deception Pass, you’ll be vacationing in an area with a rich history.
+Visit the Civilian Conservation Corps (CCC) Interpretive Center, where you can learn about the incredible history of the park that dates back to the 1930s.
 Take a stroll along the Sand Dunes Interpretive Trail and learn about the local ecosystem and natural history of the park.
-You might also want to check out the Maiden of Deception Pass story pole at Rosario beach, where you can see a depiction of the story of Ko-Kwal-alwoot, which is a legend of the Samish Indian Nation.
+You might also want to check out the Maiden of Deception Pass story pole at Rosario Beach, where you can see a depiction of the story of Ko-Kwal-alwoot, which is a legend of the Samish Indian Nation.

 RV Rentals in Deception Pass State Park

 You can drive your RV to Deception Pass State Park by taking Highway I-5 to WA-20.
 If you are coming from the Seattle area, it is a straight shot up I-5, and from the Spokane area, and you can take I-90 to I-5.
 The highways here are curvy, and some can be narrow, but with I-5, you will be just fine.
 However, some of the bridges in and around the park undergo periodic repairs, so you will need to check with the Washington State Department of Transportation (WSDOT) before heading to the park to avoid any tricky turnarounds.

 There are local roads inside the park that will take you to main attractions, including the interpretive center, campgrounds, trailheads, and scenic overlooks.
 There are no driving restrictions for trailers or RVs inside the park, but some of the gravel or dirt roads in the park may be narrow or have tight curves.
 Talk to the park office or ranger about issues you may have with getting around the park if your RV is over 30 feet in length.